exercism/problem-specifications/dominoes.md

 For stones `12`, `41` and `23` the resulting chain is not valid:
 `41 12 23`'s first and last numbers are not the same. `4 != 3`

+Some test cases may use duplicate stones in a chain solution, assume that multiple Domino sets are being used.